dyanakie/front-end-assesment/README.md

 -- Fix validations in Update
 -- Implement touched in Update
--- Share common components and forms
+-- ids are numbers in mock data but are strings in reducer create (conversion to number risky because of overflow) -- Share common components and forms
--- validators could be moved up 1 level as it is relevant for both add and update
+-- validators could be moved up 1 level as it is relevant for both add and update -- selectors can be introduced with memoization => Reselect for example -- in actions update it is not productId but product => reflects in reducers => also compare of id with whole product ref

 Visual
 -- Cards will have different sizes depending on categories => should fix that